 WHAT: A simple, subtler cousin of the classic Negroni.

 HOW: Pour two of our favorite types of alcohol into a glass with ice.
-Stir, top with bubbly, and drink
+Stir, top with bubbly, and drink.

-WHY WE LOVE IT: This version of the bitter and harshly sweet Negroni replaces gin with Prosecco for a lighter, sparkling pre-dinner drink.
+WHY WE LOVE IT: This version of the bitter and harshly sweet Negroni replaces gin with prosecco for a lighter, sparkling pre-dinner drink.
 When we close our eyes and take a sip, it almost feels like we're on the shore of Cinque Terre—almost. —The Editors

 - Makes 1 cocktail

-- 1 ounce Prosecco, or more to taste
+prosecco, or more to taste

-- Pour the Campari and sweet vermouth into an ice-filled glass and stir.
-Top with Prosecco, garnish with orange peel, and serve.
+- Pour the Campari and sweet vermouth into an ice-filled glass, and stir.